jwpf100/react-weather-app/README.md

 I started the task at approx 8.30 am.
 The commit that I tagged as final, was commit 6ccbbf1 at 18:41.
 Nb.
 I corrected a problem with the delete function in the commit I made shortly after this (919825e 19:25).

+## Installation and Setup Instructions

+Clone down this repository.
+You will need node and npm installed globally on your machine.

+Installation:

+npm install

+To Start React Dev Server:

+npm run start

+To Visit App:

+localhost:3000/weather-app

 ## Further Actions:

 I have added these to my project plan which can be seen at: https://github.com/jwpf100/react-weather-app/projects/1